What is Compounding?

 from Prior Year

 For illustrative purposes only; assumes all interest is reinvested.
-The concept of compounding is presented by using a hypothetical investment and is not intended to represent or predict the performance of any Franklin Templeton mutual fund.
+The concept of compounding is presented by using a hypothetical investment and is not intended to represent or predict the performance of any Franklin Templeton fund.

 These numbers may not seem like much to crow about, but notice that even though the interest rate stays the same, the amount earned through interest increases each year.